 When choosing an energy it is also important to avoid absorption edges of the elements in the sample.
 Being at or just above an absorption edge will increase the absorption of the sample and also increase the background due to fluorescence from the sample.
-The energy should be either at least 0.5 keV below the absorption edges or at least 10 keV above them, but preferably 15 keV above.
+The energy should be either at least 0.5 keV below the absorption edges or at least 50% above the edge.
 In some cases it might not be possible to meet this criteria for all elements.
 For the energies used at this beamline only samples with elements that are heavier than Mo need to have their absorption edges checked.
 The absorption edge energies can be found online in several places, including this website:

-http://skuld.bmsc.washington.edu/scatter/AS_periodic.html
+http://skuld.bmsc.washington.edu/scatter/AS periodic.html

-5.2 Typical Configurations
+6.2 Typical Configurations

 Standard Powder Diffraction: One common setup is measuring high resolution diffraction data on powder samples contained in Kapton capillaries.
 For these measurements an energy of 30 or 35 keV is typically used.
 There is very high flux at these energies and these lower energies are well suited for high resolution data.
-For 30 keV a sample to detector distance between 400 and 550 mm is typically used, depending on if resolution or d-spacing coverage is being prioritized.
-If a good balance between the two is desired a distance around 475 mm should work well.
-At 35 keV the range is 500 to 650 mm, use around 575 for standard measurements.
+For 30 keV a sample to detector distance between 400 and 650 mm is typically used, depending on if resolution or d-spacing coverage is being prioritized.
+If a good balance between the two is desired a distance around 500 mm should work well.
+At 35 keV the range is 450 to 700 mm, use around 600 for standard measurements.
 For these lower energies the slits behind the monochromator can be kept small to decrease the divergence of the beam, as there is plenty of flux even with small slits.
 Typical slit settings are either 0.5 × 2 mm or 1 mm × 3 mm.
-For samples with significant concentrations of very heavily elements (typically 3rd row transition metals or heavier) or with absorption edge just below these energies it might be necessary to use 55 keV with a sample to detector distance between 800 and 900 mm to reduce absorption.
+For samples with significant concentrations of very heavily elements (typically 3rd row transition metals or heavier) or with absorption edge just below these energies it might be necessary to use 55 keV with a sample to detector distance around 950 mm to reduce absorption.